kunlemariam08/machine-learning-zoomcamp-homework/midterm_project/readme.md

 ---

+Here’s a clear and concise **problem statement** you can use for your heart disease prediction project — perfect for your `README.md`, GitHub repo, or project report:

+---

+### 🫀 Problem Statement: Heart Disease Prediction API

+Cardiovascular diseases are the leading cause of death globally, accounting for millions of lives lost each year.
+Early detection and risk assessment are critical to improving patient outcomes and reducing healthcare burdens.
+However, many individuals at risk remain undiagnosed due to limited access to diagnostic tools or lack of awareness.

+This project aims to develop a **machine learning-based API** that predicts the likelihood of heart disease based on patient health metrics.
+By leveraging historical clinical data and a trained classification model, the API provides a fast, accessible, and scalable solution for preliminary heart disease risk screening.

+---

+### 🎯 Objectives

+- Build a predictive model using features such as age, cholesterol, blood pressure, and more.
+- Deploy the model as a RESTful API using Flask and Waitress.
+- Enable external testing via HTTP requests using the `requests` library.
+- Package the project with a `requirements.txt` for easy reproducibility.

+---

 ## 🫀 Heart Disease Prediction with Logistic Regression

 This project is part of the **Machine Learning Zoomcamp** and focuses on building a logistic regression model to predict the likelihood of heart disease based on patient health metrics.
 It includes data preprocessing, model training, and prediction using a saved model.